stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 ![Continue the previous line](https://www.stevencombs.com/plus4/images/continue-line.png)

-Want to fill in the triangle?
+Want to complete the triangle?
 Type `DRAW 1 TO 0,0` and hit `⏎`.
 We will learn how we can fill in that area in the [Squares, Circles, Polygons, and Painting](#squares-circles-polygons-and-painting) section below.pa

 Let's break down the `DRAW` command syntax: